-Student status lasts until an individual graduates, is permanently dismissed, or is not in attendance for two complete, consecutive terms, and includes those with a continuing educational relationship with the university.
+Student status lasts until an individual graduates, is permanently dismissed, or is not in attendance for two complete, consecutive terms.
+Student status also lasts while they have a continuing educational relationship with the university.

 “Student” also includes registered student organizations.
 A student organization remains a student” for purposes of this Code for one calendar year following the expiration of the organization’s most recent registration.